FREQUENTLY ASKED QUESTIONS

-If I am a dually enrolled student and will complete an associate degree prior to Fall 2020, may I take advantage of the SEED Fund?
+If I am a dually enrolled student and will complete an associate degree prior to the fall term immediately after high school, may I take advantage of the SEED Fund?

 Yes; however, students must change their programs of study.
 Please contact the Admissions Office at 276.656.0301 for assistance.